vsrinivas/fuchsia/public/lib/media/c/README.md

 written should be queued immediately subsequent to the previously submitted audio data, for "gapless playback".

-Although the range of mx_time_t is the entire unsigned int64 range, we limit this to only the bottom half of that range, to smoothly interface with signed int64 timestamps elsewhere in the system.
+Although the range of zx_time_t is the entire unsigned int64 range, we limit this to only the bottom half of that range, to smoothly interface with signed int64 timestamps elsewhere in the system.
 Hence the highest possible timestamp (and the one that we reserve to signify 'system should just